19 Best Colorants For Epoxy Resin

 alcohol inks for resin

-These inks are dye-based and are often alcohol-soluble, which means they can be easily manipulated and blended.
+These inks are dye based and are often alcohol soluble, which means they can be easily blended.
 That’s why they are some of the best colorants for epoxy resin when you need just a bit of color.

-Their fluid nature allows for various techniques, such as dripping, blending, and marbling, making them a good choice for creating abstract art, intricate designs, or unique patterns.
+You can use these for dripping, blending, and marbling, making them a good choice for creating abstract art with cool patterns.

 See this article about the best alcohol inks for resin.